Learn-Write-Repeat/Open-contributions/Umesh_ML_LinearRegression.md

-# What is Linear Regression?
+# What is Linear Regression? :confused:
 => Regression is form of predictive modelling technique which investigates a relationship between dependent and independent variables.
 It is of two types Linear and
 Logistic regression.
-When there is linear relationship between dependent and independent variables.
-So, when data is modelled using straight line.
+When there is linear relationship between dependent and independent variables i.e when data is modelled using straight linear Regression.
 In Linear regression there is always increasing/decreasing of one variable due to increasing/decreasing of other variable.
-The realtionship between dependent and independent variables is defined as y = mx + c where m = slope of line, c = intercept of line, x = independent variable and y = independent variable.In particular the purpose of linear regression is to predict the value of the dependent variable based upon the the values of one or more independent variables.
+The realtionship between dependent and independent variables is defined as y = mx + c where m = slope of line, c = intercept of line, x = independent variable and y = independent variable.
+In particular the purpose of linear regression is to predict the value of the dependent variable based upon the the values of one or more independent variables.

-# Why Linear Regression is important?
+# Why Linear Regression is important? :flushed:
 => There are three important uses of linear regression and those are a.Trend forecasting b.forecasting an effect c.determining the strength of predictors. a.Trend Forecasting: First regression analysis predicts trends and future values.
 The regression analysis can be used to get point estimates like what will be price of Bitcoin in next 3 months?